 Additional new courses are sometimes offered by the program each semester.

-Language classes have three levels, elementary, intermediate, and advanced.
+Language classes are offered all all levels through elementary, intermediate, and advanced.
 Tutors are available for special cases.

 Through intensive instructions and pattern drills, the elementary level class will not only introduce students to Chinese language but more importantly will help students to master basic spoken Chinese.
 At the end of the course, students should achieve a level of functional Chinese in daily life.

 - Second Level Chinese | (6 credit hours)

 The purpose of the intermediate level class is to help students increase reading comprehension as well as oral proficiency in Mandarin.
 After this class, students will be able to independently learn Chinese on their own and participate in advanced language training course either in the US or in China.